wwaihoe/mini-DSAI-project/README.md

-## Closing Insights
+## Insights &amp; Conclusion <a name="insights-conclusion"></a>

-Models had relatively high false negative rates above 30%, which would provide too much false assurance that would make individuals neglect the need for further screening and treatment.
+Models had relatively **high false negative rates above 30%**, which would provide too much false assurance.

+Individuals might neglect the need for further screening and treatment.

 Models were also not accurate enough as diagnosis tool (would require reliable accuracy above 90%).
 However, the models are still useful as a preliminary tool for risk assessment.

 Possible improvements:
-Larger dataset with more useful features (eg. Average heart rate, symptoms of cardiovascular disease and parents' history of cardiovascular disease)
+- Larger dataset with more useful features (eg. Average heart rate, symptoms of cardiovascular disease and parents' history of cardiovascular disease)
-Voting ensemble to include more relevant models and balance out individual weaknesses of models
+- Voting ensemble to include more relevant models and balance out individual weaknesses of models